PostgreSQL For Loop

 $$ language plpgsql;

-In the above query, we are creating a function, In the function body, we are using a for loop.
-Further, in the loop, we are using CREATE TABLE statement to create a table based upon the data of the dev table.
+In the above query, we are creating a function.
+In the function body, we are using a for loop.
+Furthermore, within the loop, we are using the CREATE TABLE statement to create a table based on the data from the dev table.

-The following form of for loop allows you to execute the dynamic query and its syntax is shown given below:
+The following form of for loop Allows you to execute the dynamic query, and its syntax is shown below:

 [<< label>>]